 Chickens are simple: You just put up some fencing and let them do the rest, right?
 Well, not exactly.
 Many of our domesticated chicken breeds need a bit more in the way of nutrition than their progenitor, the red jungle fowl.
 This is because humans have bred farm birds to be high producers of eggs and meat.
-Abundant, healthy output means they need abundant, healthy input.
+Abundant, healthy output requires feeding chickens abundant, healthy input.

-Here are a few things to consider as you look at your flock’s feeding system.
+Here are a few things to consider as you look at the feeding system for your chickens.

 1. Always Offer Age-Appropriate Feed

-Always feed young chicks starter feed or broiler feed, depending on their purpose, and offer this free-choice, meaning, make it available at all times.
+When feeding young chickens, offer starter feed or broiler feed, depending on their purpose, free-choice, meaning, make it available at all times.

 Laying hens should be offered a layer feed, designed with the proper amount of protein for hens actively laying eggs.
 Birds in molt need higher protein in general; feathers consist of more than 85 percent protein, and it takes a lot of energy to grow new feathers.
 This can often be supplemented in other ways.